aaronwtr/genomic-drug-target-prediction/README.md

 This data will be used to build an ML model to that predicts <em>druggability (target variable)</em>.
 This means ground truth labels for druggability are needed.
 We can start building and training this model on pre-existing datasets without taking pathogenicity into account.
 In the end, we can reconcile this model with the pathogenicity prediction to find high quality (i.e. high druggability score) and high impact (i.e. highly pathogenic) targets for all structural variants.
 The outlined dataset can be built from the sources in [Data](#data).

-### Variant pathogenicity and drug target prediction
+### Missense variant pathogenicity and drug target prediction
 Predicting pathogenicity of a particular target is important to identify high impact targets, i.e. genes that are causally involved in severe disease indications.
 With recent advances in large language and generative AI models, now seems like an ideal time to incorporate sequence-based pathogenicity predictions into the drug discovery pipeline.
 In the end, sequence-based pathogenicty prediction can alleviate sparse and unreliable pathogenicity annotations in existing databases as they are already showing tremendous ability to generalize, e.g. [https://pubmed.ncbi.nlm.nih.gov/34707284/](https://pubmed.ncbi.nlm.nih.gov/34707284/) and [https://www.biorxiv.org/content/10.1101/2022.08.25.505311v1](https://www.biorxiv.org/content/10.1101/2022.08.25.505311v1).
 When successful, sequence-based pathogenicity will be an important measure in guiding drug target discovery and druggability because we want to maximize both the target quality, i.e. can the proposed target be succesfully targeted, and target impact, i.e. is this target associated with a diseased phenotype?

 <b>{To be worked out in more detail in collaboration with W. Lin out of the [Orengo lab](https://www.ucl.ac.uk/orengo-group/welcome-christine-orengos-group) at UCL.}</b>